Majorca is the ideal destination for all ages, with relaxing beaches and beautiful scenery.

-Overlooked by the magnificent backdrop of the Tramuntana Mountains, this beautiful horseshoe harbour on the West coast is surrounded by lush green landscape, botanical gardens and typical Majorcan buildings to give you a delightful taste of the culture and natural beauty of Majorca.
+Overlooked by the magnificent Tramuntana Mountains, Puerto Soller is a beautiful horseshoe harbour on the West coast.
+The harbour is surrounded by lush green landscape, botanical gardens and typical Majorcan buildings.

-The lovely sandy beach bay is surrounded by pavement cafes and restaurants offering freshly caught seafood.
-From luxury resorts to simple apartments, Peurto Soller offers a variety of accommodation for all budgets.
+The sandy beach bay is near to pavement cafes and restaurants offering freshly caught seafood.
+From luxury resorts to simple apartments, Puerto Soller offers a variety of accommodation for all budgets.

 Only 20 minutes away, you’ll find the famous Caves of Drach where you can marvel at the stalagmites and stalactites or even catch a concert in the underground lake.